benmvp/slides/2017/oscon/react-properly.md

 - Only keep `width` in state
 - Calculate `area` as part of `render`
 - This way you don't have to worry about `width` & `area` remaining in sync
+- A more complicated example would be a list & a filter in `state`, but the filtered list is computed in `render()`

 /////